viniciusgerevini/clyde-js/LANGUAGE.md

 ```

 As you may have noticed, you can't mix assignments and conditions in the same block.
-Whowever, you can define multiple blocks in the same line, like this:
+However, you can define multiple blocks in the same line, like this:

 ```
 say something { when not something } { set something = true }